Into Film Clubs

 A film guide that looks at April and the Extraordinary World (2015), exploring its key topics and themes through informal discussion.

-Grandma Souza is hot on the heels of malevolent mafiosos after they steal her Tour de France-riding grandson.
-Quirky comedy with a swinging soundtrack
+Grandma Souza goes hot on the heels of malevolent mafiosos after they steal her Tour de France-riding grandson.

 When Victor loses his beloved pet, he conducts an experiment to bring him back to life.
 When he succeeds, things escalate beyond Victor's control.